madanrajbalabaskaran/binding_pose_accuracy/README.md

 | `configs/` | New | Inference configurations for the 5bzl and 8sge evaluation systems, one per condition |
 | `scripts/` | New | Evaluation pipeline: system selection, structure extraction, config generation, alignment and aggregation |

+## Method

+For each ligand, a 50-conformer ensemble is generated with RDKit's ETKDGv3 embedding under a fixed random seed and minimised with the MMFF94 force field.
+The dihedral angle at each rotatable bond is recorded across the ensemble, giving a multi-modal set of observed torsion values per bond.
+During inference, the restraint penalises the squared circular deviation of each rotatable-bond dihedral from the nearest value in its allowed set, so any rotamer the ensemble actually visited incurs no penalty.
+The term acts only in the low-noise phase of reverse diffusion, controlled by a noise-level threshold.

 ## Usage

 Restraint behaviour is controlled from the ligand block of the input YAML: